ePages-de/epages-devportal/_posts/2018/2018-12-13-how-to-survive-as-a-non-technical-scrum-master-in-a-tech-company.md

 Most Scrum Masters that I met have either a developer or a project manager background (obviously there are a lot of other backgrounds, but in my experience these two are the most common ones).
 Quite naturally the question about background advantages and disadvantages for a Scrum Master who works with a software development team is widely discussed.

+## Let me share my wisdom with you...

 With this blog post, I don't want to compare different backgrounds with each other.
-I would like to share my experience on how to cope in a software development company without a deep technical background.*
+I have a project management background and would like to share my experience on how to cope in a software development company without a deep technical knowledge.*

 _*When I started working as a Scrum Master I wasn't completely new to software development.
 I have always worked in ecommerce and always had close relationships with the developers.
 But the closest I got to working with them was to tell them what I need or amending some simple html code.